 The most important feature of a capped composite board is its protective cap.
 This outer shell is what gives the board its superpowers against weather, stains, and fading.
 A quality board will have a thick, durable cap that’s fully bonded to the composite core.
 The core itself should be made from a balanced mix of recycled plastics and sustainably sourced wood fibers, which prevents warping and rotting.
 When you’re looking at options, check the product specifications for details on the materials and manufacturing process.
 High-quality boards, like those used in our raised garden beds, are engineered for strength and longevity, so you won’t have to worry about replacements anytime soon.

-Picking Your Color, Texture, and Style
+Finding Your Perfect Color and Style

 This is the fun part!
 Capped composite boards come in a wide array of colors and textures, from sleek, modern grays to finishes that beautifully mimic natural wood.
 Think about the overall look you want for your outdoor space.
 Do you want your garden beds or edging to blend in with the natural surroundings or make a bold statement?
 Consider your home’s exterior color, your patio furniture, and your planting style.
 Capped composites offer a more refined, consistent finish than traditional wood, giving you a clean look.
 You can explore different garden builder kits to see how different styles can come together to create a cohesive and personalized garden design.